 In this LIST, I have covered 300+ Excel TIPS and TRICKS which you can learn to Level Up your Excel Skills.

 If you work with large data then it’s better to add a serial number column to it.
 For me, the best way to do this is to apply the table (Control + T) to the data and then add 1 in the above serial number, just like below.

 To do this, you simply need to add 1 to the first cell of the column and then create a formula to add 1 to the above cell’s value.
 As you are using a table, whenever you create a new entry in the table, Excel will automatically drop down the formula and you will get the serial number.

 The best way to insert the current date and time is to use the NOW function which takes the date and time from the system and returns it.

 The only problem with this function is it’s volatile, and whenever you recalculate something it updates its value.
 And if you don’t want to do this, the best way is to convert it to hard value.
 You can also use the below VBA code.

 Sub timestamp() Dim ts As Date With Selection .Value = Now .NumberFormat = "m/d/yyyy h:mm:ss AM/PM" End With End Sub

 Or these methods to insert a timestamp in a cell.

+Normally we all do it this way, hold the control key, and select cells one by one.
 But I have found that there is a far better way for this.
-All you have do is, select the first cell and then press SHIFT + F8.
+All you have to do is, select the first cell and then press SHIFT + F8.